More results...

 Introduction

 Integrating Moodle with Classter enhances the management and synchronization of educational data across platforms.
-This guide provides step-by-step instructions to configure and synchronize key entities such as users, courses, enrollments, and categories between your LMS (Learning Management Systems) and Classter.
+This guide provides step-by-step instructions to configure and synchronize key entities such as users, courses, enrollments, and hierarchies between your LMS (Learning Management Systems) and Classter.
 Following these instructions, you ensure seamless integration, enabling efficient data management and consistency across your educational systems.
 Whether you are setting up the integration for the first time or updating existing configurations, this guide will assist you in optimizing the synchronization process to meet your institution’s specific needs.

 Moodle Configuration